spanner/radiant-forum-extension/README.md

 ## Latest

+* Everything updated for 0.9.x and latest changes to reader
+* Public interface internationalized
+* Scripting all moved over to jquery (mootools too niche, sadly)
-* Quite a lot of tidying up and trimming of the interface
+* Uses the new radiant configuration interface
-* sample javascripts and layout updated
-* Updated for 0.8.1 with gem and extension dependencies, and many small fixes to keep up with the `reader` and `group_forum` extensions.
+* Basic admin interface as well as readerland administration
+* Lots of simplifications
+* Editable interval for messages

 ## Still to do

-* Moderators among readership
-* Reinstate message preview
-* Reinstate email-monitoring
+* Revisit the page-comments mechanism
+* Allow moderation by selected readers
 * Message-problem button
-* Admin pages that are less crappy
+* Admin dashboard
-* Anonymous page-comment option

 ## Requirements

-Radiant 0.8.1 (we're using the new config machinery) with the [reader](http://github.com/spanner/radiant-reader-extension) extension.
+Radiant 0.9.2 (we're using the new configuration interface) with the [reader](http://github.com/spanner/radiant-reader-extension) extension.
 Reader has a few requirements of its own so it's best to install that one first, make sure it's testing clean and then install the forum.

 We also require [will_paginate](http://github.com/mislav/will_paginate/) and [paperclip](http://github.com/thoughtbot/paperclip/) as gems.
-The latter is for post attachments, and if you're using [paperclipped](http://github.com/kbingman/paperclipped) (which vendors paperclip) then you can probably skip it.
-Otherwise:

 	sudo rake gems:install

 should get everything you need.

-The forum is compatible with multi_site but you have to use [sites](https://github.com/spanner/radiant-sites-extension) instead if you want forums and readers site-scoped.
+The forum is compatible with multi_site but you should use [sites](https://github.com/spanner/radiant-sites-extension) instead if you want forums and readers site-scoped.

 ## Installation